-Green - low Amber - intermediate risk Red - high risk risk Colour (of skin, lips or tongue) Normal colour Pallor reported by parent/carer Pale/mottled/ashen/ blue Activity Responds normally to social cues Content/smiles Stays awake or awakens quickly Strong normal cry/not crying Not responding normally to social cues No smile Wakes only with prolonged stimulation Decreased activity No response to social cues Appears ill to a healthcare professional Does not wake or if roused does not stay awake Weak, high-pitched or continuous cry Respiratory Nasal flaring Tachypnoea: RR >50 breaths/ minute, age 6-12 months RR >40 breaths/ minute, age >12 months Oxygen saturation ≤95% in air Crackles in the chest Grunting Tachypnoea: RR >60 breaths/minute Moderate or severe chest indrawing Circulation and hydration Normal skin and eyes Moist mucous membranes Tachycardia: >160 beats/minute, age <12 months >150 beats/minute, age 12-24 months >140 beats/minute, age 2-5 years CRT ≥3 seconds Dry mucous membranes Poor feeding in infants Reduced urine output Reduced skin turgor Other None of the amber or red symptoms or signs Age 3-6 months, temperature ≥39°C Fever for ≥5 days Rigors Swelling of a limb or joint Non-weight bearing limb/not using an extremity Age <3 months, temperature ≥38°C Non-blanching rash Bulging fontanelle Neck stiffness Status epilepticus Focal neurological signs Focal seizures
+Green - Iow risk Amber - intermediate risk Red - high risk Colour (of skin, lips or tongue) Normal colour Pallor reported by parent/carer Pale/mottled/ashen/ blue Activity Responds normally to social cues Content/smiles Stays awake or awakens quickly Strong normal cry/not crying Not responding normally to social cues No smile Wakes only with prolonged stimulation Decreased activity No response to social cues Appears ill to a healthcare professional Does not wake or if roused does not stay awake Weak, high-pitched or continuous cry Respiratory Nasal flaring Tachypnoea: RR >50 breaths/ minute, age 6-12 months RR >40 breaths/ minute, age >12 months Oxygen saturation ≤95% in air Crackles in the chest Grunting Tachypnoea: RR >60 breaths/minute Moderate or severe chest indrawing Circulation and hydration Normal skin and eyes Moist mucous membranes Tachycardia: >160 beats/minute, age <12 months >150 beats/minute, age 12-24 months >140 beats/minute, age 2-5 years CRT ≥3 seconds Dry mucous membranes Poor feeding in infants Reduced urine output Reduced skin turgor Other None of the amber or red symptoms or signs Age 3-6 months, temperature ≥39°C Fever for ≥5 days Rigors Swelling of a limb or joint Non-weight bearing limb/not using an extremity Age <3 months, temperature ≥38°C Non-blanching rash Bulging fontanelle Neck stiffness Status epilepticus Focal neurological signs Eocal seizures

-Green
+• Green

-- Manage at home with appropriate care, advice and safety-netting 0
+- Manage at home with appropriate care and advice

+- Safety net with:

+- Advice on warning symptoms and signs and when urgent medical review is needed.

+- Arrange a follow-up appointment in primary care

+- Liaise with other healthcare professionals, including out-of-hours providers, to ensure direct access for the child if further assessment is required

+- Use paracetamol or ibuprofen if child is uncomfortable or distressed, and on measures to prevent dehydration

-- Test urine for UTI 0
+- Test urine for UTI

-- No routine bloods/CXR 0
+- No routine bloods/CXR

 - Amber

 - Provide parents with safety net or refer to paediatric specialist for further assessment

-- Safety net includes verbal or written information on warning symptoms and how further 0 healthcare can be accessed, a follow-up appointment and liaison with other healthcare professionals (e.g. out of hours)
+- Consider arranging hospital admission if:

+- < 3 months with a suspected UTI and no alternative focus of infection, to obtain a reliable urine specimen and initiate treatment.

+- The fever has no obvious underlying cause, and the infant or child is unwell for longer than expected for a self-limiting illness.

+- There is significant parental/carer anxiety and/or difficulty coping due to the family/social situation.

+- If the child can be managed at home, safety net (as above)

-- Test for UTI 0
+- o Test for UTI

 - o FBC

-- CXR if temp >39C and WBC >20x109/L
+- \circ CXR if temp >39C and WBC >20x109/L

 - Consider LP if <1yo

 - Red

-- o Refer urgently to paediatric specialist
+- Arrange immediate ambulance transfer to A&E if life-threatening features, or urgent face-to-face assessment within 2 hours

-- o FBC, CRP, culture
+- FBC, CRP, culture

-- o Urine test
+- Urine test

-- o CXR, LP, serum electrolytes, blood gas
+- CXR, LP, serum electrolytes, blood gas

 - Empirical parenteral antibiotics if <1m or <3m and appears unwell, or if shocked, unrousable or signs of meningococcal disease